Unreal - Enhancement Project

 8: After game launch, enter the menu and go to Preferences.
 Enable Pawn Shadows, Decoration Shadows, Mesh Flat Shading & Curvy Meshes.

-*Also check "Always use this Mutator configuration"
+*Also check "Always use this Mutator configuration", so you don't have to do this every single time.

 That's it.
 Unreal is now ready to run with HD textures and skins.